Park Trammell: Death and legacy

 Trammell died at his home in Washington, D.C., on May 8, 1936.
 He is buried in Lakeland's Roselawn Cemetery.

 Trammell's senatorial papers were donated to the Lakeland Public Library and the University of Florida after his death.
 His gubernatorial papers reside in the Florida State Archives.

 In 1955, the Lakeland Public Library building was named the Park Trammell Building.
 It now houses the Greater Lakeland Chamber of Commerce.

 Built in 1955, the Park Trammell Building is a nine-story low-rise building in Tampa, which houses the Greater Tampa Chamber of Commerce.

 The Park Trammell Building at the Florida State Mental Hospital in Chattahoochee, Florida, dedicated in 1956, is used to house the geriatric population of the institution.

 Personal life

 Trammell married Virginia Darby on November 21, 1900.
 They were married until her death in 1922.
 He later married Beatrice Padgett, a divorced woman with a son, in 1934.
 Trammell had no children of his own with either woman.

+His great-nephew is Jeffrey Trammell.

 Trammell was a member of the Freemasons, the Knights of Pythias, and the Woodmen of the World.